Power Optimisation Ltd

 INTRODUCTION

-Electricity generating companies and power system operators have the problem of deciding how best to meet the varying demand for electricity, which has a daily and weekly cycle as well as some longer-term issues.
-Their short-term optimisation problem is how to schedule generation to minimise the total fuel cost, or to maximise the total profit, over a study period of typically a day, subject to a large number of constraints that must be satisfied.
+Electricity generating companies and power system operators use unit commitment software for power system scheduling, to determine how best to meet the changing demand for electricity, which has daily and weekly cycles as well as longer-term variations.
+Their short-term optimization problem is how to schedule generation to minimise the total fuel cost, or to maximise the total profit, over a study period of typically a day, subject to a large number of operational constraints.

-In the longer term, an electricity company needs to purchase fuel and/or trade fuel and power contracts and satisfy any emission constraints it may have.
+In the longer term, an electricity company must also purchase fuel and trade fuel and power contracts, while satisfying any emission constraints that may apply.

-If an electricity company has responsibility for satisfying the demand for electricity, then its most important short-term constraint is that the total generation must equal the forecast demand in each time-interval (which is typically 30 or 60 minutes long).
-Alternatively, a generating company in a deregulated electricity market may not need to match its demands exactly, but it will have to decide at what prices to offer its generating plant to the market at different times of the day.
+If an electricity company is responsible for meeting the demand for electricity, its most important short-term constraint is that the total generation must equal the forecast demand in each time interval (typically 30 or 60 minutes long).
+Alternatively, a generating company in a deregulated electricity market may not need to match demand exactly, but must decide at what prices to offer its generating plant to the market at different times of the day.

 ADVANTAGES

-Powerop uses a proprietary solution algorithm developed by Power Optimisation Ltd, which is a multi-stage version of the Mixed Integer Linear Programming (MILP) Method.
+Powerop uses a proprietary optimization algorithm developed by Power Optimisation, based on a multi-phase version of the Mixed Integer Linear Programming (MILP) method.
 This has the following advantages:

 FEATURES

-The objective of the optimisation is to minimise the total fuel costs over the study period whilst satisfying the appropriate constraints.
-Alternatively, the objective of the optimisation can be to maximise 'profit', defined as the total revenue from electricity sales minus fuel costs.
-The study period is divided into time-intervals chosen by the user, which are usually half-hourly or hourly (but longer or shorter time-intervals can also be used).
-For most power systems, study periods of up to a week with half-hourly time-intervals can be solved to good accuracy by Powerop within an acceptable run time.
-For very large power systems and / or longer study periods, Powerop's Planner option can be used to automatically perform repeated linked short-term Powerop studies which can optimise limited resources over the long-term.
+The objective of the optimization is to minimise the total fuel costs over the study period whilst satisfying the appropriate constraints.
+Alternatively, the objective of the optimization can be to maximise 'profit', defined as the total revenue from electricity sales minus fuel costs.
+The study period is divided into time intervals chosen by the user, which are usually half-hourly or hourly (but longer or shorter time intervals can also be used).
+For most power systems, study periods of up to a week with half-hourly time intervals can be solved to good accuracy by Powerop within an acceptable run time.
+For very large power systems and / or longer study periods, Powerop's Planner option can be used to automatically perform repeated linked short-term Powerop studies which can optimize limited resources over the long-term.

 Powerop takes into account any combination of the following features and constraints of the power system being modelled: